 The team here at Star City Dental are experts when it comes to dental crowns.
 What are dental crowns?
 Think of your tooth like the body of your car - when your car gets a bump, a dent or a rust spot, a body shop specialist will cover and reinforce the damaged areas.
 They may use epoxy putty and sand it smooth to match the rest of the car before painting.
 The same thing applies to your tooth.
-Should your tooth have badly worn areas, a crack, a dent, damage from tooth decay, or even irreversible discoloration, we can have the tooth coated with any number of materials.
+Should your tooth have badly worn areas, a crack, a dent, damage from tooth decay, irreversible discoloration, or even a dental implant, we can have the tooth coated with any number of materials.
 This will cover and reinforce the damaged areas with a like-new appearance.
 This tooth coating is what’s called the Dental Crown.

 Which Materials are Used?